heysokam/minim/readme.md

 ## MinC is C
 MinC is a different version of C that uses nim syntax.
 If a type does not exist in C, the C compiler will error.
-It can use C libraries without wrappers, because the compiler outputs C (human-readable).
+It can use C libraries without wrappers, because the compiler outputs (human-readable) C.

 ## MinC can seamlessly be (and stay) out of the way
 Case1: You have an existing C project that you want to use, but you really dislike C syntax.
 1. Do whatever you need to do to extend and build that project with extra C files.
 2. Order the MinC compiler to output your generated C code into paths that the C buildsystem can recognize.
 3. Build your C project like before.

 No other changes needed.

 Case2: You prefer MinC syntax, but you don't want people to know that you use it.
 1. Create a private repository that contains your .cm files.
 2. Create a public repository.
 3. Order the MinC compiler to output your generated C code into the public repo.
 4. Keep your private repo private.

 People will only have to deal with (and/or use as a library)
 your (human-readable, formatted, and standard) C code instead.

 Case3: Lets say you regret choosing MinC and want to remove it from your project:
 1. Build your .cm files into .c files once.